SRDdev/YouTube-Llama/Readme.md

 3. Input questions related to a specific YouTube video

-4. Receive answers based on the content of the video as well as general purpose information.
+4. Receive answers based on the content of the video as well as general-purpose information.

 ## Contributing